The Fine Print

 I use digital methods to create high quality reproductions of my artwork known as “Giclée”.
 Pronounced “zhee-clay”, these ink jet prints are made with archival pigment inks on specially prepared acid-free fine art papers or canvas.

 To make a Giclée print, a digital image of an original painting is “captured” with a high resolution camera, prepared with photo editing software, and then output with a special printer capable of rendering fine details and a very wide range of colors.
-The result are prints with exceptional clarity and color rivaling those of artist’s pigments.
+The result are reproductions with exceptional clarity and color rivaling those of artist’s pigments.